 According to the Pet Food Manufacturers’ Association (PFMA), there are many diseases and chronic illnesses that accompany obesity.
 Veterinarians urge pet owners to take obesity seriously because chronic illnesses are irreversible and will greatly reduce a pet’s lifespan.
 Veterinarians strongly recommend pet owners not wait until their pets become obese.
 It’s easiest to address weight loss in the earlier stages and provides the best outcome for pets.

-The 4 Most Shocking Statistics About Dogs and Obesity
+Statistics About Dogs

 4. 1 in 14 dogs gets recorded as overweight by their vets each year